Small value probabilities for supercritical branching processes with immigration: Introduction and main results

 \section{Introduction and main results}

-Small value probability for a {\it positive} random variable $V$ studies the rate of decay of the so called left tail probability $\P(V \le \e) $ as $\e \to 0^+$.
+Small value probability for a \textit{positive} random variable $V$ studies the rate of decay of the so called left tail probability $\P(V \le \varepsilon) $ as $\varepsilon\to0^+$.
 When $V$ is the norm of a random element in a Banach space, one is dealing with small ball probability, see \cite{LS01} for a survey of Gaussian measures.
-When $V$ is the maximum of a continuous random process starting at zero, one is estimating lower tail probability which is closely related to studies of boundary crossing probabilities or the first exit time associated with a general domain, see \cite{L03} and \cite{LS04} for Gaussian processes.
-A comprehensive study of small value probability is emerging and available in various talks and lecture notes in \cite{L12+}, see also the literature compilation \cite{sdbib}.
+When $V$ is the maximum of a continuous random process starting at zero, one is estimating lower tail probability which is closely related to studies of boundary crossing probabilities or the first exit time associated with a general domain, see \cite{L03} and \cite {LS04} for Gaussian processes.
+A~comprehensive study of small value probability is emerging and available in various talks and lecture notes in \cite{L12+}, see also the literature compilation \cite{sdbib}.

-In this paper, we further study the most natural aspect of the branching tree approach originated in \cite{MO08} on the martingale limit of a supercritical Galton-Watson process.
-The problem has been solved initially in \cite{D71a}, \cite{D71b}, see Theorem \ref{THM}.
-The main goal is developing additional tools to treat small value probabilities for the martingale limit of a supercritical Galton-Watson process with immigration.
-The interplay between the offspring and the immigration distribution can be seen clearly from our main result Theorem 2.
+In this paper, we further study the most natural aspect of the branching tree approach originated in \cite{MO08} on the martingale limit of a supercritical Galton--Watson process.
+The problem has been solved initially in \cite{D71a,D71b}, see Theorem \ref{THM}.
+The main goal is developing additional tools to treat small value probabilities for the martingale limit of a supercritical Galton--Watson process with immigration.
+The interplay between the offspring and the immigration distribution can be seen clearly from our main result Theorem \ref{thm1}.
 We next provide a more detailed and precise discussion by introducing additional notations, surveying relevant results and stating our results.